 Major Tasks to be Performed:

-- Use computer (IDL) codes to process molecular spectra observed toward young stellar objects in the Galaxy;
+- Use computer codes (primarily in IDL) to process molecular spectra observed toward young stellar objects in the Galaxy.

 Final Product or Outcome Anticipated:

-- Conduct literature searches for papers related to the research;
+- Conduct literature searches for papers related to research, as needed.

-Describe how periodic and final evaluations will be conducted
+How periodic and final evaluations will be conducted:

 Evaluations will be based on regular meetings between the intern and Dr. Smith, and discussions of progress.
 This will be a collaborative and iterative process.

 Computers and workspace, all necessary software and reduced data products will be available.
-The lab is Mac-based, but interns can use their own laptop if they wish.
+The lab is primarily Mac-based, with one high-end Alienware laptop for visualization software.

 Selected intern must:

-- Inform the Consortium of changes of address; and
+- Inform the Consortium of changes of address.

 - Respond to academic and employment follow-up surveys administered by NC Space Grant as required by NASA.